 - Please bring your completed Application to the Township office and speak with the Planner prior to submitting it to Land Division.
 This will allow us to ensure that you have included all of the necessary information and provide time to get the Planner's Report.

-If you have any questions, contact Heather James, Planner for the Township.
-She can be reached in the office on Wednesdays or Friday afternoons at (519) 769-2010.
+If you have any questions, contact Ken Loveland in the Township's Planning Department.
+He can be reached in the office on Tuesdays and Thursdays from 8:30 am -12:30 pm at (519) 769-2010.

 The Application package consists of: